Today I am reviewing Gyokushodo’s Shinsui incense sticks.

 This is a new formulation of Gyokushodo’s Shinsui incense.
 It is now made with Vietnamese Tani aloeswood.
 It is also mixed with Kiakou (also known as onycha), along with other traditional Japanese herbs and spices.

-Main Ingredients: Aloeswood, kiakou (a fragrance made up of the operculum of a veined rapa whelk), clove, benzoin, and borneo camphor, patchouli, reiryo koh (Lysimachiae-herba)
+Main Ingredients: Aloeswood, kiakou, clove, benzoin, borneo camphor, patchouli, and reiryo koh (Lysimachiae-herba).

 Burn Time: approx. 30 min.